lxark/sf2-recipe/cookbooks/my_sf2/README.md

 1. you have your ssh-agent running with an available identity see https://help.github.com/articles/using-ssh-agent-forwarding

-2. you registered your vagrant public key on kara (ask for the password) ssh-copy-id vagrant@kara
+2. you registered your vagrant public key on dev (ask for the password) ssh-copy-id vagrant@dev

 Observations :